Designing Well-Structured REST APIs with Flask-RestPlus: Part 1

 Blueprints

 Flask Blueprints are a popular way of designing modular applications.
 The same applies to Flask-RestPlus.
 The production version of our application will certainly outgrow the four endpoints we started with.
 There might be other resources, or at the very least, you might want to move to move your API away from the root of your app.
 Both cases are a perfect candidate for a Blueprint.
-Let’s move all of our API endpoints under /api/v1
+Let’s move all of our API endpoints under /api/v1, without touching the routes of even one of them.
+This example is coming straight from the Flask-RestPlus documentation, and is illustrative enough to help close this chapter of the journey:

 Create a Blueprint the usual way, and instead of wrapping our app instance with the RestPlus API, we will wrap the Blueprint instead.
-This way, independent of our app, we are free to move our API part into a different module: (e.g. blueprint/api.py
+This way, independent of our app, we are free to move our API part into a different module: (e.g. blueprint/api.py)

 from flask import Blueprint

-from flask_restplus import Apiblueprint = Blueprint('api', __name__)
+from flask_restplus import Api

-api = Api(blueprint)# Bring in the rest of our API code here
+# Bring in the rest of our API code here

 This leaves only a tiny bit of bridging code to introduce the Blueprint to the main app, and set the URL prefix.
-The next time you start your app, the API endpoints will be accessible only under the specified URL prefix (/api/v1
+The next time you start your app, the API endpoints will be accessible only under the specified URL prefix (/api/v1).

 from flask import Flask

-from apis import blueprint as apiapp = Flask(__name__)
+from apis import blueprint as api

 app.register_blueprint(api, url_prefix='/api/1')